oetiker/RrdGraphJS/README.md

 #### `g.dispose()`

-Remove ourselfs from the img.
+Remove ourselves from the img.

 ### Events

 #### `changeRange`, `changeStart`

-These two events get emited if the chart if moved or zoomed.
+These two events get emitted if the chart if moved or zoomed.

 ```JavaScript
 g.on('changeRange',function(range){